nisha-philip/32-Bit-Adder-using-Full-Adders/README.md

 # 32-Bit-Adder-using-Full-Adders

 ## Get Started
-This project has been executed on https://www.edaplayground.com using Verilog
+This project has been executed on https://www.edaplayground.com using Verilog using a Ripple Carry Adder Approach

 ### Steps to follow
 1. Download the test bench file and the design file(.sv files)